How to Increase Cold Email Responses by 25%

 Make it enjoyable:

-Instead, try to make your subject line intriguing, informative, or even funny.
+Instead, try to make your subject line intriguing, informative, or funny.
 The goal is to get recipients to want to learn more by opening your email.

 Include a CTA